Tamas-Gavlider/CheckAloan/README.md

 - **welcome_message** will greet the user and, based on the input, either start the application or close it.
 - **get_functions** will validate and return the user inputs.
 - **applicant_details** will return the user inputs, which will be used to create a class object.
+- **run** this function will manage the execution of the application.

 #### Applicant Class